 - Natural Remedies for Acid Reflux in Children

-- Foods to Prevent Gastroesophageal Reflux Disease in Child
+- Foods to Prevent Gastroesophageal Reflux Disease in Your Child

-Acid reflux or gastroesophageal reflux disease (GERD), is a digestive ailment that may affect babies and children equally.
-In most cases, this problem may get better by the time your child turns three years.
-However, some children may keep battling with it for a longer period and this may affect the growth of the child and may cause harm to their oesophagus.
+Acid reflux, or gastroesophageal reflux disease (GERD), is a digestive ailment that may affect babies and children equally.
+In most cases, this problem may get better by the time your child turns three years old.
+However, some children may keep battling with it for a longer period, and this may affect the growth of the child, and cause harm to the oesophagus.

 What Causes Gastroesophageal Reflux in Children?